viniciusbavosa/TaleElements/README.md

 # Motivation

-The purpose of this library is to make it easier to reuse components across my projects. **Note:** This library is currently under development, and its interfaces may change without prior notice.
+The purpose of this library is to make it easier to reuse components across my projects. **Tale Elements** is a library of reusable components built with **Web Components**.

+**Note:** This library is currently under development, and its interfaces may change without prior notice.

 # Components